rafael-santiago/pig/README.md

 - The option ``--gateway`` is where you specify your gateway address.
 Be aware that ``pig`` generates or at least try to generate the ``ethernet frames`` too.
 Due to it the gateway address is rather important in order to right composition of the ``layer-1`` data.
 - The option ``--net-mask`` for routing issues must receive your network mask.
 - The option ``--lo-iface`` is the place where you should inform the name of the local network interface you will use to "drain out" the generated packets.
+- The option ``--no-gateway`` indicates that any packet will send outside the network.

 Supposing that we want to generate ``DDos`` based traffic: